 In addition to the general admission requirements of the VCU Graduate School, applicants must meet the following minimum qualifications.

-- Applicants must have completed a college-level course in calculus with a minimum grade of B.
+- A college-level course in calculus with a minimum grade of B preferred.

 - Applicants must have graduated from an accredited university or its equivalent, with a master’s degree in a related discipline (e.g., economics, public health, public policy, health administration, public administration).
 Applicants must have completed relevant course work (including microeconomics and introductory statistics) or have professional experience in a health-related field (two years minimum) that provides an appropriate background for graduate-level study in healthcare policy and research.